readthedocs/sphinx-autoapi/README.rst

 and not require much configuration.

 AutoAPI is a parse-only solution for both static and dynamic languages.
-This is in contract to the traditional `Sphinx autodoc <http://sphinx-doc.org/ext/autodoc.html>`_, which is Python-only and uses code imports.
+This is in contrast to the traditional `Sphinx autodoc <http://sphinx-doc.org/ext/autodoc.html>`_, which is Python-only and uses code imports.

 Full documentation can be found on `Read the Docs <http://sphinx-autoapi.readthedocs.org>`_.